TeamMonumenta/scripted-quests/README.md

 ![Example quest compass](./samples/compass.png)

+Additonally, the compass will point to locations where you have died since the server last restarted, and tells you how long ago those deaths were.

 You can also create quests that involve the player dying in-game.
 These "death" quest elements can trigger actions when the player dies if they meet specific pre-requisites.
 This can involve keeping the player's inventory, respawning at